-Pakistan is hands down one of my favourite countries to go backpacking in the world, unfortunately this is a country with fairly strict visa rules and without a Pakistan letter of invitation it is almost impossible to apply for a visa!
+Pakistan is hands down one of my favourite countries to go backpacking in the world, unfortunately this is a country with fairly strict visa rules and without a Letter Of Invitation (LOI) to visit Pakistan it is almost impossible to apply for a visa, read this post carefully!

-A Pakistan letter of invitation can officially only be issued by a registered tour company within Pakistan.
-Most tour companies will only issue a Pakistan LOI if you book a tour through them but there are a couple of companies who will issue you the Pakistani letter of invitation for a fee.
+A letter of invitation to Pakistan can only officially be issued by a registered tour company within Pakistan.
+The catch, there are a couple of companies who will issue the Pakistani letter of invitation to solo travellers for a stand-alone fee, most tour companies will only issue a Pakistan LOI if you book a complete package tour through them

-The fee is sometimes as high as one hundred euros per person.
+These few companies issuing letters to solo travellers are in some cases charging a fee as high as one hundred euros per person.

-If you need a letter of invitation, fill in the form to the right and expect a response within 24 – 48 hours.
+If you need a letter of invitation to Pakistan, fill in the form to the right and expect a response within 24 – 48 hours.

-Fill in the form on the right and you will be in touch directly with Shah and Liz, friends of mine who run a Pakistani tour company and can therefore hook you up with your Pakistani LOI.
+This form will put you directly in touch with Shah and Liz, friends of mine who run a Pakistani tour company and can therefore hook you up with your Pakistani LOI.
 You will receive the letter of invitation the same day your payment comes through.

 You can pay with Western Union or Transferwise.